 Lymphoma is the only cancer type that is treatable.
 It is also one of the most common canine cancers.
-Don’t forget to get your senior dog checked on a regular basis after the age of 10.
+Don’t forget to get your senior dog checked regularly after age 10.

 Note: Genetics and environmental factors also play a key role in cancer development.
-A healthy environment, routine along with good food can reduce the chances of cancer to a drastic level in senior dogs.
+A healthy environment, and routine, along with good food, can reduce the chances of cancer to a drastic level in senior dogs.

 As a dog owner, you must pay close attention to behavioral changes in your dog that may indicate its discomfort.
 These common diseases are usually not serious and are eradicable if they are timely diagnosed and treated properly.

 However, having your furry friend regularly visit the vet to check their medical condition and discuss any doubts about their health would be best.
 You can also talk to the vet about any concerns or behavioral or feeding habit changes.